What is an IBAN Number and How Does it Work?

 What is an IBAN Number for a Bank?

-As everyone can see now, IBAN is found in almost all EU countries and in other parts of the world in the same way, and more specifically: in the Middle East areas and the region of Caribbean.
+As everyone can see now, IBAN can be found in almost all EU countries and in other parts of the world in the same way, and more specifically: in the Middle Eastern areas and the region of the Caribbean.
 Strange as it may seem, there are still about 25 countries that have not adopted IBAN and have this system in partial or experimental use.
 There are also giant countries such as China, Canada, the USA, Japan, and Australia, where this system is not used, but it is recognized and payments are processed anyway.

 Difference Between SWIFT/BIC and IBAN

 All three of these systems are internationally recognized as the standard for cross-border payments.
 Below are the differences between them, despite the fact that they seem to serve the same purpose:

 - SWIFT is the predecessor of IBAN since it appeared long before attempts to unify money transfers between countries through IBAN.
 Today, the SWIFT system can be called the largest payment platform for international payments in the world.

 - Their main difference lies in the subject of identification by these two systems.
 In simple terms, each IBAN number designates an individual personal account in a specific bank in a specific country.
 At the same time, the SWIFT / BIC code indicates a bank or any financial institution in the course of an international transaction.
 These two systems complement each other if the payment is sent to a country participant in the international bank account number system: when setting the transaction route, a person enters both SWIFT BIC and IBAN codes in the payment details field to make sure that the money goes to the correct check.

 - BIC/SWIFT codes, which a central organisation assigns, while IBANs are not.
 This system has a special Registry that contains the format according to which banks issue international bank account numbers.

 - SWIFT/BIC is a code consisting of a combination of letters and numbers, which is 8 or 11 characters long.